yss/express-route-tree/README.md

 ## express-route-tree
 express-route-tree can provided a very convenient and quickly way to create routes for the express application.

 Let's see it.

 ## Install
 `npm install express-route-tree`

 ## Features

 1. Auto route without a large configuration file.
 2. Restful mode.
+Every path may be a parameter, if you want.
 3. In index function and path not include 'index', the first 'xx.html' paramter will be parsed to 'xx' for SEO requirement.
+4. support express 3.x and 4.x

 ## Usage